shourya01/shourya01.github.io/index.md

 ### Multibeam Satellite Precoding

-I undertook a graded Design Project under the guidance of [Dr. Nitin Sharma](https://universe.bits-pilani.ac.in/goa/nitinn/profile).
+I undertook a graded Design Project under the guidance of Dr. Nitin Sharma at BITS Pilani KK Birla Goa Campus.
 As a part of the project, I understood the concept of signal power management and precoding in communication systems.
 I also proposed a few methods for efficient precoding in a SATCOM (Satellite Communication) system.